Bike Seoul's

 - Ttukseom Observatory Complex (뚝섬전망콤플렉스; map)

-The Gwangnaru Certification Center stamp and Ttukseom Certification Center stamp are interchangeable.
-They sit across the river from one another.
+The Gwangnaru Certification Center stamp and the Ttukseom Certification Center stamp sit across the river from one another.
 If you grab one stamp, it will automatically count the other stamp.

-Are you riding the North Side and want to complete the certifications?
-You need to cross the Han and grab the Yeouido Certification Center stamp.
+Are you cycling along the North Side and want to complete the Hangang and Cross-Country certifications?
+You need to cross the Han and visit the Yeouido Certification Center.
 It doesn’t have a twin stamp on the opposite side of the river.

 Safe in Seoul

 When warm, Seoul’s 10 million souls flock to the city’s 11 Hangang Parks riverside parks.
-Some respect the difference between pedestrian and cycling lanes.
-But some don’t.
-They weave across lines, drunk on sunshine or social media.
+On the waterside paths, you’ll find a mix of young ones, picnickers, and clipless burners.

 - Slow down when approaching a crowded area.